- Future Students

 A variety of scholarship opportunities are available to undergraduate students with outstanding academic achievement and, for certain scholarships, financial need.
 The English Department offers four scholarships specifically for majors: The Ralph Tieje Scholarship, The Harold and Verna Kleiner Scholarship, The Colton-Huston Scholarship, and the Patrick McManus Journalism Scholarship.
 These awards are for upcoming juniors or seniors, depending on the scholarship, with a grade point average of 3.5 or higher.
 One condition of the scholarships is that the student recipient will remain enrolled at EWU full-time as an English major during the period of award.

 The Colton-Huston Scholarship is awarded specifically to an upcoming senior who is a female English major in either Literary Studies or English Secondary Education.
 In addition to academic merit, the Colton-Huston Scholarship considers financial need.
 The scholarship is based upon current tuition rates.
 Based on tuition, the scholarship is awarded per quarter.
 Once awarded, this scholarship can be renewed for a total of three consecutive quarters.
-Thus, the total amount awarded in 2013 and 2014 was $7372.
+Thus, the total amount awarded anuually in 2013, 2014 and 2015 was $7372.

 The Patrick McManus Journalism Scholarship is awarded either to an upcoming junior or senior majoring in Journalism.
-New in 2014, it awarded $465.
+New in 2014, it awarded $465, and in 2015, $590.

 The English Department awards scholarships in conjunction with the EWU General Scholarship Fund.
 Please go to the EWU General Scholarship Fund website at www.ewu.edu/scholarships to file out the application form.
 We have centralized this part of the scholarship process because by filling out this one on-line application form, in addition to being eligible for any of the scholarships specific to the English Department, you will automatically be considered for any other EWU scholarships that you qualify for.
 In 2014-2015, English majors received an additional 14 scholarships!
 We sincerely hope this extra step will make more scholarship money available to you as you complete your degree at EWU.